matthewmccrory/web-scraping-project/README.md

-# web-scraping-project
-Project Summary: Exploring Belfast Property Data
+# Web Scraping Project - Exploring Belfast Property Data

+## Project Summary
-This project is a comprehensive exploration of Belfast property data, encompassing three key sections: data sourcing (propertypal.py), data cleaning (cleaning_data.ipynb), and data analysis (property_analysis.ipynb).
+This project offers a comprehensive exploration of Belfast property data, covering three main sections: data sourcing, data cleaning, and data analysis.
+The project leverages web scraping techniques, data cleaning procedures, and exploratory data analysis to gain insights into property features, prices, locations, and more.

-## Data Sourcing:
+## Sections
+### 1. Data Sourcing (propertypal.py)

-Leveraged web scraping techniques, specifically using Beautiful Soup, to extract property information from the PropertyPal website.
-Captured essential details such as property features, prices, locations, and additional relevant data for analysis.
+In this section, we employ web scraping techniques, specifically utilizing Beautiful Soup, to extract detailed property information from the PropertyPal website.
+The extraction process captures essential details such as property features, prices, locations, and additional relevant data crucial for analysis.

-## Data Cleaning:
+### 2. Data Cleaning (cleaning_data.ipynb)

-Applied robust data cleaning procedures to ensure the dataset's readiness for analysis.
-Addressed issues such as missing values, outliers, and inconsistent formats to enhance the overall quality of the dataset.
+Robust data cleaning procedures are applied in this section to ensure the dataset is prepared for in-depth analysis.
+Key tasks include addressing issues such as missing values, outliers, and inconsistent formats.
+The goal is to enhance the overall quality of the dataset and ensure its suitability for analysis.

+### 3. Data Analysis (property_analysis.ipynb)
+In the data analysis phase, we conduct exploratory data analysis (EDA) to unveil patterns, trends, and insights within the property dataset.
+Statistical techniques, including a correlation matrix, are employed to understand relationships between different variables.
+Feature importance analysis is used to identify key factors influencing property prices.
+Additionally, a price calculator function is built, providing a summary of available properties and their price ranges based on user-defined search criteria.
+Geospatial visualizations using Tableau are implemented to present a spatial perspective on property distributions and trends.

+## How to Use
+### 1. Data Sourcing
+* Execute **'propertypal.py'** to perform web scraping and generate the initial dataset.

+### 2. Data Cleaning (cleaning_data.ipynb)
+* Open and run 'cleaning_data.ipynb' to apply xleaning procedures to the scraped dataset.

+### 3. Data Analysis (property_analysis.ipynb)
+* Explore **'property_analysis.ipynb'** for detailed exploratory data analysis, feature importance analysis, and the price calculator function.

-## Data Analysis:
+## Contributors

-Conducted exploratory data analysis (EDA) to unveil patterns, trends, and insights within the property dataset.
-Utilized statistical techniques, including a correlation matrix, to understand relationships between different variables.
-Employed feature importance analysis to identify key factors influencing property prices.
-Built a price calculator function that outputs a summary of the available properties and their range of prices based on the input search criteria.
-Implemented geospatial visualizations using Tableau, presenting a spatial perspective on property distributions and trends.
+* Matthew McCrory